Consolidation and refinancing may be new terms for you so we have broken down the basics for you.

 - Second, if you’re eligible and approved for refinancing, Earnest pays off the entirety of your previous loan(s) to your previous provider(s) in what’s known as a 10-day payoff.
 After that, Earnest is your new lending partner and will work with you over the coming years as you progress to paying it off completely.

 - Third, you set up your monthly payments to Earnest in a way that works for your budget.
-Earnest’s Precision Pricing allows you to match your desired payment with a desired term in order to create a personalized payment plan that works for your budget.
+Earnest’s Precision Pricing allows you to match your desired payment with the desired term in order to create a personalized payment plan that works for your budget.
 That’s right — we’re here to help you on your terms, not ours.

 Consolidation alone is probably a good option if: